 Stress Tests.
-As required by the FRB's CCAR rules, we submit an annual capital plan for review by the FRB.
+As required by the FRB's Comprehensive Capital Analysis and Review (CCAR) rules, we submit an annual capital plan for review by the FRB.
+In June 2020, all BHCs participating in CCAR 2020, including us, were required by the FRB to resubmit their capital plans in November 2020 in light of the ongoing economic effects of the COVID-19 pandemic.
 In addition, we are required to perform company-run stress tests on an annual basis.
 As described in "Available Information" below, we publish summaries of our stress tests results on our website.

 Our annual stress test submission is incorporated into the annual capital plans that we submit to the FRB as part of the CCAR process for large BHCs, which is designed to ensure that capital planning processes will permit continued operations by such institutions during times of economic and financial stress.
-As part of CCAR, the FRB evaluates an institution's plan to make capital distributions, such as by repurchasing or redeeming stock or making dividend payments, across a range of macroeconomic and companyspecific assumptions based on the institution's and the FRB's stress tests.
-If the FRB objects to an institution's capital plan, the institution is generally prohibited from making capital distributions other than those to which the FRB has not objected.
-In addition, an institution faces limitations on capital distributions to the extent that actual capital issuances are less than the amounts indicated in its capital plan.
+As part of CCAR, the FRB evaluates an institution's plan to make capital distributions, such as by repurchasing or redeeming stock or making dividend payments, across a range of macroeconomic and company-specific assumptions based on the institution's and the FRB's stress tests.